Klara Berkovich: In Baltimore

-With no musical contacts in the Baltimore community, Mrs. Berkovich began to study English and taught violin to the children of other Soviet immigrants in the Jewish community for free.
+With no musical contacts in the Baltimore community, Berkovich began to study English and taught violin to the children of other Soviet immigrants in the Jewish community for free.
 When she thought they were ready, she formed her studio into a performing group that played together in synagogues, schools, at open-air fairs—anywhere they could get a hearing.
 After nine months of teaching in Baltimore, Berkovich invited the director of the Peabody Conservatory's preparatory division, Lynn Taylor Hebden, to come to a performance.
-After the concert, Ms. Hebden offered scholarship aid at the Peabody Preparatory to the students and a part-time teaching job to Berkovich, with her initial responsibility being to continue teaching those students under the auspices of the Prep.
+After the concert, Hebden offered scholarship aid at the Peabody Preparatory to the students and a part-time teaching job to Berkovich, with her initial responsibility being to continue teaching those students under the auspices of the Prep.